caligari87/ObAddon/readme.md

 * Stretched mode!
 Create extremely long, stringy levels that expand towards only one direction - forwards or backwards!

+* Streets mode!
+Create a map composed of largely outdoor street-like zones from which rooms (buildings!) will sprout from!

+* ZDoom fog!
+With the ZDoom Special Addons module, you can now get parametric fog (based on the Sky Generator inputs) within the levels!

+* Glaice's Epic Textures mod, now integrated from Oblige 6.x!

 * Toggle for turning prebuilt levels on or off.

 * Exposed parameters for the Sky Generator such as day/night and mountain settings.
 Play an entire generated WAD at night mood... for the mood.